AganonIsaiah/Lyyvora-outreach-core-service/README.md

 ## Quick Setup and Run
 Enter the command `make` in the terminal to view the run options

-## Setup and Run FastAPI or the Pipeline Locally
+## Setup and Run FastAPI and React Frontend
 ### 1) Activate the virtual env using the terminal, then enter the following commands:
 1. `python3 -m venv env`
 2. `source env/bin/activate`